-Thailand’s food delivery drivers feel the pain as platforms cut costs
+Thailand’s food delivery drivers feel pinch as Grab, Line rack up losses

 Gig workers say platforms such as Grab and Foodpanda have cut their pay rates without explanation.